 The aim of the ADRC is to use the team’s collective expertise to develop person-centred research which will improve the lives of people with dementia and their families.
 Their research falls under three broad categories – developing ageing & dementia friendly environments, nutrition & wellbeing and activity & social inclusion.
 Each topic builds on a wealth of research knowledge and projects already taking place at BU.

-Read a recent article produced by an associate member of the Ageing and Dementia Research Centre: ‘Lockdown and dementia.
+Read an article produced by an associate member of the Ageing and Dementia Research Centre: ‘Lockdown and dementia.
 For some, COVID-19 has created an isolated, confusing but calmer world.’

 To find out more about recent ADRC activity, skip to: